Shoreline Community College logo

 1963

-Ray W. Howard retires as superintendent, dedicating two years to planning and opening the college.
+Ray W. Howard retires as superintendent, dedicating his final years to planning and opening SCC.

 1964

-Shoreline Community College begins evening classes in January, accepting 806 students at Shoreline High School.
+Shoreline Community College begins evening classes at Shoreline High School, accepting 806 student applications.

 1965

-The new campus, on 83 acres donated by the Boeing family, opens for students.
+The new campus, built on approximately 83 acres donated by the Boeing family, opens for students.

 2013

-A study identifies SCC as the best value for an associate degree in Washington state and among the best nationally.
+A study identifies Shoreline Community College as the best value for an associate degree in Washington state.

 2024

-The college is set to begin its Bachelor of Applied Science program in dental hygiene in Summer.
+The college begins its first Bachelor of Applied Science program in dental hygiene.

 2025

-The Board of Trustees votes in May to change the institution's name to Shoreline College.
+The Board of Trustees votes to change the institution's name to Shoreline College.

 2026